StefRuseva88/performance-tests-K6/README.md

 - **Breakpoint Testing:** Identifies the point at which the system fails or its performance degrades significantly.

 ### k6 Cloud
-If you're not a big fan of inspecting test execution results in the terminal, this section is for you because we will use k6 Cloud to run the tests and get some nice reports.
-As a side note, the correct name for k6 Cloud would be Grafana Cloud k6, but everyone calls it k6 Cloud.
+In addition you can use k6 Cloud to run the tests and get some nice reports.

 ### Setting Up k6 Cloud
 1. **Create a Grafana Cloud account:**